jvolkening/gloc/README.md

 Linux.
 However, many libraries as well as commercial retailers using OverDrive have a wide selection of MP3 audiobooks for download.

-GLOC should be working with eMusic now as well, but the developer no longer has an active account and so testing has been limited.

 GLOC is considered to be in beta testing stage.
 The developer has used it extensively for his own needs and it behaves stably on his system, but no outside testing on other system configurations has been done.
 Users are